 Paris – America Shared History

-France and America entertain diplomatic, economic, and cultural relations since 1776.
+France and America have entertained diplomatic, economic, and cultural relations since 1776.
 France was the first ally of the new United States, and its support proved decisive in the American victory over Britain in the American War of Independence (1775–1783).

 It is not difficult to find bits of American History in Paris; you only need to look at a map of Paris with street names such as Rue Benjamin Franklin, Avenue Franklin, Avenue du Président Kennedy, and many more.